LukasGutenberg/katacoda-scenarios/basic-cue-tutorial/step3.md

 # Exporting as JSON or YAML

-One of the biggest benefits of using CUE is that it is cleaner and more readable than JSON and YAML, but it also allows for exporting into both respective formats.
+One of the biggest benefits of using CUE is that it is cleaner and more readable than JSON and YAML, but also that it allows for exporting as both formats.

 ## Exporting a CUE file as JSON